A LEADER IN NONDESTRUCTIVE TESTING SINCE 1928

 • 2016 Dudley Boden appointed MAC President & CEO.

-Under the new leadership of President Boden, the company has broadened its technology and testing applications and taken on a renewed sense of commitment to 100% customer satisfaction.
-Our focus is on using our years of experience in metal manufacturing plants to partner with the customer, learning what their real needs are, and developing the best test system for the specific application.
+Under the leadership of President Boden, the company broadened its technology and testing applications and took on a renewed sense of commitment to 100% customer satisfaction, using our years of experience in metal manufacturing plants to partner with the customer, learn what their real needs are, and develop the best test system for the specific application.

 • 2018 MAC delivers new products at home and around the world.